 - Shanghai is home to our Greater China headquarters and an Innovation Campus as well as the Caojing production site.

 - Nanjing is the location of our Verbund site in a joint venture with Sinopec as well as a wholly owned site.

 - In Chongqing, we operate a wholly owned MDI production complex.

-To continue to participate in the growth in Asia, BASF officially launched its smart Verbund project in Zhanjiang in the southern Chinese province of Guangdong in 2019.
-Subject to currency effects and planning uncertainties, we continue to expect an investment in Zhanjiang of around $10 billion until 2030.
+To continue to participate in the growth in Asia, BASF launched its smart Verbund project in Zhanjiang in the southern Chinese province of Guangdong in 2019.
+Subject to currency effects and planning uncertainties, we expect an investment in Zhanjiang of around €8 billion to €10 billion until 2030.
 The implementation will happen in phases.
 The project will include a wholly owned steam cracker with an industrial cluster that will ensure the highly efficient use of resources in production, logistics and infrastructure.
 Construction of the first plants started in 2020.
 They will produce engineering plastics and thermoplastic polyurethane (TPU) to serve the increasing needs of various growth industries in the southern China market and throughout Asia.
 The startup of the first plant is expected for 2022 and the upstream plants are expected to begin operations around 2025.